kriswiner/ILPS22QS/README.md

 ![QVAR Flex](https://user-images.githubusercontent.com/6698410/152896933-a995110e-89d7-4134-a655-0ab321787cdc.jpg)

 The **QVAR** sketch simply enables QVAR in register CTRL_REG3 and outputs the scaled output of the pressure registers as the QVAR signal in mV (full scale +/- 18 mV).
-The application note (AN5755) indicates that it is possible to interleave pressure and QVAR but I couldn't make this work and this interleave mode is not mentioned in the data sheet.
+The application note ([AN5755]() indicates that it is possible to interleave pressure and QVAR but I couldn't make this work and this interleave mode is not mentioned in the data sheet.
 This would be a cool capability.

-I designed a simple flex electrode after the guidance in the AN as shown here:
+The **QVAR** sketch simply enables QVAR in register CTRL_REG3 and outputs the scaled output of the pressure registers as the QVAR signal in mV (full scale +/- 18 mV).
+The application note ([AN5755](https://www.st.com/resource/en/application_note/an5755-qvar-sensing-channel--stmicroelectronics.pdf)) indicates that it is possible to interleave pressure and QVAR but I couldn't make this work and this interleave mode is not mentioned in the data sheet.
+This would be a cool capability.

 I was able to make use of both analog inputs, one positive and one negative.